ahmedtaipei/ahmedtaipei/README.md

 +Designed and implemented Secure CISCO-based network for GIAD.
 Above 500 dual points. .
 100%.
 +Building technology and product roadmap for the group.
 60% accomplished.

-+A list of some projects [hardware and software] I have been engaged in during the period (2010- present) in the field of embedded systems, robotics, computer vision, and hardware security:
++:rocket: A list of some projects [hardware and software] I have been engaged in during the period (2010- present) in the field of embedded systems, robotics, computer vision, and hardware security:
 1. Design and Simulation of a control system of DC motor speed and direction.
 2. Design and simulation of DC Motor Speed controller based on pole placement.
 3. Enhancement of DC Motor Speed Using Fuzzy Controller.